(CNN)The trees are decorated, the wreaths are hung and now it's about time to start laying out milk and cookies for Santa.

 But it wasn't until the mid-19th century that the Christmas tree as we now know it became custom.
 England's Queen Victoria encouraged her husband Prince Albert to decorate a tree as he had back at home in what is now Germany.
-When a drawing of the royal family with their exquisite Christmas tree appeared in a London newspaper, the tradition became also became popular throughout the UK and US.
+When a drawing of the royal family with their exquisite Christmas tree appeared in a London newspaper, the tradition became popular throughout the UK and US.

 In ancient Rome, people would exchange evergreen branches during New Year's celebrations to wish each other good health.
 The Romans eventually began bending these branches into a ring and displaying them on doorways, which symbolized both victory and eternal life.